Crimson-Yeti/Sastantua/README.md

 As can be seen in the chart above, there's a predictable progression to the size of our pyramid's tiers.

 ##### Row Count Incramentation
-* The first tier starts at 3 rows, and every tier after the first will always have one more row than the one above it.
+* The top tier starts at 3 rows, and every tier after the first will always have one more row than the one above it.
     * The equation for this rule is as follows
       >Number of Rows = Tier + 2
 ##### Character Count Incrementation
-* The first row of the first tier will always contain 3 characters.
+* The top tier starts at 3 characters.
 * Any row within the same tier as the row above it will always contain 2 more characters that the row above it.
-* Any first row of any tier greater than 1 will always contain current tier number + 3 if the current tier number is odd and current tier number + 4 if the current tier number is even.
+* The first row of any tier below the contains (current tier number + 3) more characters than the row above it if the current tier number is odd or (current tier number + 4) more characters than the row above it if the current tier number is even.
     * The equation for this rule is as follows
       > i % 2 == 0 ? i + 4 : i + 3

+#### Building the Door

+The door of the pyramid is